We come together as a community to give our praise through voice and musical instruments, offering our thanks to our Creator and Savior.

 10:45 am–Service of Holy Communion

 Members of the Altar Guild prepare the sanctuary for worship before the service begins.
-The tasks include putting in place the correct paraments on the altar and pulpit, filling altar candles and the Sanctuary lamp, setting out flowers as appropriate and preparing the Communion elements and glasses if they will be used.
-Cleaning of the Communion ware and washing the linens after the service is also their responsibility.
+The tasks include putting in place the correct paraments on the altar and pulpit, filling altar candles and the Sanctuary lamp, preparing the Communion elements and cleaning of the Communion ware and washing the linens after the service.
 Altar Guild members serve in teams on a monthly rotating basis.
-Contact the church office if you wish to participate.

 Ushers ensure that worshipers are provided a bulletin as they enter and are seated comfortably, especially if there are any special needs.
-They normally collect the offering, distribute Communion cups, make sure the sanctuary is neat after the close of a service and may occasionally have additional special duties.
-Contact the church office with questions.
+They normally collect the offering, distribute communion cups, make sure the sanctuary is neat after the close of a service and may occasionally have additional special duties.

-Acolytes light the altar candles before the service and extinguish them afterwards.
+Acolytes process in to light the altar candles at the start of the service to bear witness to Jesus Christ as the “Light of the World”.
 They present the offering plates to the ushers and retrieve them after the offering has been taken.
+At the end of the service, the acolytes bring the light out into the world, after extinguishing the altar candles.
 The crucifer carries the cross in the procession and recession during festival services.
-All confirmed high school youth are invited to participate in this manner; consultation with the pastor and training is required.
+Acolytes and Crucifers are generally 8th to 12th grade students.

-Lectors read the Old Testament and Epistle lessons and may lead the chanting or responsive reading of the Psalm.
+Lectors read the first and second lessons and may lead the chanting or responsive reading of the Psalm.
 This post is open to anyone who can read smoothly, clearly and confidently before a group.